 Whether you’re looking for something central with easy access to all the attractions or something more affordable in an alternative neighbourhood, the city has endless possibilities when it comes to places to stay.

 I’ve had first-hand experience talking to travellers who are not sure where they should be staying during their visit – so here’s my advice: do your research before committing to any one place!

 Luckily, Copenhagen is fairly compact, so getting around to other areas will be easy no matter where you stay.

-There is certanly no shortage of things to do in Copenhagen, make sure to get your Copenhagen Card as it gives you free admission to 73 attractions and activities!
+There is certainly no shortage of things to do in Copenhagen so make sure to get your Copenhagen Card.
+It gives you free admission to over 73 attractions and activities!

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.